IR7eam/ics-forensics-tools/PLATFORM_README.md

 - **Safety enforcement**: Scan jobs now enforce operation allowlists and require explicit opt-in for side-effecting protocol actions, recording denied attempts in the audit log.
 - **Plugin registry API + UI surfacing**: `/api/plugins` lists per-protocol allowed/dangerous operations, device types, and descriptions so the frontend can highlight read-only defaults and red-flag opt-in steps in the Settings page.
 - **Baseline UX and attack-stage awareness**: Settings now offers baseline train/evaluate controls, and the dashboard visualizes attack-stage coverage using `/analysis/attack-stages` so analysts can track drift and stage trends.
+- **Rule-pack management**: Analysts can upload/list/toggle rule packs via `/api/rules` with audit coverage and test them in the Settings UI to validate detection logic.

 ## Next milestones (suggested breakdown)
 1. **Protocol plugins + collectors**: integrate Modbus/S7/CIP/OPC UA/IEC104/SNMP/SSH collectors with timeouts, concurrency, and rate limits; map outputs into `Observation` and `RawEvidence`.